 As it happened, they arrived soon afterwards.
-I was asleep when the three brothers walked onto my lawn in the moonlight, approaching the two male that I already knew.
-A terrible fight erupted over the day's garbage and perhaps older crimes too.
+I was asleep when the three brothers walked onto my lawn in the moonlight, approaching the two males that I already knew.
+A terrible fight erupted over the day’s garbage and perhaps older crimes too.
 The shooting woke me.
 I looked out a high window to find the young good brother on the ground, his bloody face pressed into the plastic grass.
 My dog was beside him, on his knees and praying loudly to some fatherly god.
 Two of the invading brothers had walked into the trees, presumably to find and hurt the two females.
 The last brother was standing over my dog, slapping at those praying hands with a long polished stick.

 I killed him neatly.